-The Company continually evaluates the performance of its various beers and hard cider styles and the rationalization of its product line as a whole.
+The Company continually evaluates the performance of its various beer, hard cider and hard sparkling water styles and the rationalization of its product line as a whole.
 Periodically, the Company discontinues certain styles and packages.
 Certain styles or brands discontinued in previous years may be produced for the Company's variety packs or reintroduced.

-The Company's beers, hard ciders and hard seltzers are sold by the Company's sales force to the same types of customers in similar size quantities, at similar price points and through substantially the same channels of distribution.
+The Company's beers, hard ciders and hard sparkling waters are sold by the Company's sales force to the same types of customers in similar size quantities, at similar price points and through substantially the same channels of distribution.
 These beverages are manufactured using similar production processes, have comparable alcohol content and generally fall within the same regulatory environment.